Quick Answer: Colorado's live music reputation begins—and for many people, ends—with Red Rocks Amphitheatre.

 Capacity: 2,500

-Vail's premier outdoor venue hosts the Bravo!
+Vail's top outdoor venue hosts the Bravo!
 Vail Music Festival and a summer-long lineup of concerts, dance performances, and cultural events.
 The setting is pure mountain luxury—manicured grounds, stunning views, and a crowd that ranges from ski-town locals to second-home owners.
-The Ford is proof that a ski town can sustain a world-class arts scene year-round.
+The Ford is proof that a ski town can sustain a top-tier arts scene year-round.

 Belly Up Aspen — Aspen